 The researchers found that the women who claimed that they never engaged in such sexual behavior had earned an average of three promotions.

 While these results are new and the study may not reflect the results of additional research, the results are striking for two reasons.
 First, the percentage of women who admit they have engaged in sexual behavior such as sending flirty or risqué emails; telling a coworker that he looks “hot;” and emphasizing their sexuality while at work by the way they dress, speak, and act, is remarkable.
-Second, the negative impact of the behavior on the women’s careers taps into the gut feeling we have held for years.
+Second, the negative impact of the behavior on the women’s careers taps into the gut feeling most HR professionals and managers have held for years.